arg0nath/pokexplorer/README.md

 **Developer:** arg0nath
 **Platforms:** Android

-Pokéxplorer is a cross-platform mobile app that lets you browse Pokémon by type, search by name, view detailed stats, and save your favorites — powered by the [PokéAPI](https://pokeapi.co/) and built with Flutter.
+Pokéxplorer is a cross-platform mobile app that lets you browse Pokémon by type, search by name, view detailed stats, and save your favorites — powered by the [PokéAPI](https://pokeapi.co/) and built with Flutter

 ---